RaRa-digiLab/enb-curator/docs/books.md

 Subfields i, t or both can be used to indicate the precise relationship of the person to the record (e.g. `Sisaldab: Kunnas, Leo (1967-): "Kustumatu valguse maailm"`)

 ---
-### publisher

-*str: Name of the publisher, distributor, etc.*

-**MARC source**: 260\$b, 264\$b

-In 2022, the cataloguing practices at the NLE changed and information previously noted on the MARC field 260 began to be noted on 264.
-As a result, the publisher field is concatenated from the respective subfields of these MARC fields.

----
 ### title

 *str: Title of the work*